-The strong growth in core businesses and better trading gains allowed us to beef up our pandemic-related loan loss buffer of P8.9 billion, which was 3.5 times higher than in 2019.
+The strong growth in core businesses and better investment and trading returns offset our pandemic-related loan buffer of P8.9 billion, which was 3.5 times higher than in 2019.

 Net interest income surged by 30% to P33.8 billion on the back of the 39% drop in interest expense, resulting in higher net interest margin of 3.92%.
-Fee-based income grew by 19% to P10.0 billion, as we optimized our securities holdings amid the low-interest environment, leading to substantial trading and securities gains.
+Fee-based income grew by 19% to P10.0 billion, as we optimized our securities holdings amid the low-interest environment, which caused trading and securities gains to more than double in 2020.